-Some of the light emitted by the sun is ultraviolet (UV) light that is a type of electromagnetic radiation.
+Some of the light emitted by the sun is ultraviolet (UV) light, a type of electromagnetic radiation.
 The Earth’s atmosphere filters out a lot of UV, including all UVC light.
-The UV light that reaches the Earth’s surface is about 95%, UVA, and 5% is UVB.
-If you are indoors, UVB rays do not penetrate through glass.
-You have to get outside in direct sunlight for UVB rays and make vitamin D. UVA rays go through glass and contribute to skin damage and premature aging.
+The UV light that reaches the Earth’s surface is about 95% UVA and 5% UVB.
+If you are indoors, UVB rays, required to make vitamin D, do not penetrate through glass.
+Indoors you can still be exposed through windows to UVA rays which contribute to skin damage and premature aging.

-The UV Index is a measure of the level of UV radiation ranging from 0 to 11+.
+The UV Index measures the level of UV radiation ranging from 0 to 11+.
 The higher the UV index, the stronger your UV exposure.
 The highest levels of UV light occur from 10:00 am to 2:00 pm.
 Spending one hour outside at 9:00 am will expose you to the same amount of UV light you would get in 15 minutes at 1:00 pm.
-Avoiding the peak hours around solar noon will reduce your exposure to UV light.
+Avoiding the peak hours around solar noon will reduce exposure to UV light.

 UV light tends to be higher in summer months, near the equator, at higher altitudes, and on clear days.
 Factors such as reflective surfaces like snow or water can also increase exposure, even in the shade.
 You can find the UV index for your area in most weather apps.